|Jean LeLoup & Bob Ponterio

 2. Explore at least one link on the bottom of the page for further enlightenment vis-a-vis elements of style, fonts, colors, etc.

-3. Find a New York Times (or similar newspaper) and take a look at the inside or special sections that tend to pay attention to these topics.
+3. Find a New York Times (or similar newspaper) and take a look at the inside or special sections that tend to pay attention to style.
 These sections are typically "Arts & Leisure," "Lifestyles," and the like where much white space, graphics, lettering, and text are used.
 Study the layouts of these pages and pay particular attention to the elements of style that really make the page work.
 The people who make these pages are professionals; learn from their work.

 4. Experiment with these new elements to enhance your web